mohitjain/mohitjain/_posts/2013-01-16-custom-redirect-after-login-fail-in-devise.md

 layout: post
 comments: true
 permalink: /2013/01/custom-redirect-after-login-fail-in-devise/
 categories: quick-solution tips-and-tricks
 ---

-Last weekend had a small hackathon in our office and we build a [simple group emailing service][1] and in that project we need to make some overrides in devise and one of them was custom redirect in case login fails.
+Last weekend had a small hackathon in our office and we build a [simple group emailing service][1] and in that project, we need to make some overrides in devise and one of them was custom redirect in case of login fails.

  [1]: http://emaillist.io?utm_source=codebeerstartups&utm_medium=blogpost&utm_campaign=codebeerstartups "Group Emailing service"

 By default when the login fails it redirects to “users/sign_in”.
-Here is how you can over ride this.
+Here is how you can override this.

 1. Create a custom_failure.rb in your lib directory, with: